Each year, it’s fascinating to see which brands rise to become content marketing industry leaders.

 Fashion + Beauty

 With shoppers increasingly looking to engage with brands in between purchases, companies must provide fans with inspiring and entertaining content at all times, on every platform.

 Rue La La is one brand that’s committed to doing so.
 In 2016, the ecommerce fashion company launched the content hub Rue Now.
 Rue La La’s editorial team updates the site several times a day by curating and commenting on stories licensed from various publications, including The Cut, StyleCaster, PureWow, and Fashionista.
 This allows Rue La La to deliver of-the-moment content that covers various subjects its audience cares about, such as fashion, beauty, decor, recipes, and pop culture.

 The Rue La La team then promotes this content across social channels (1 million Facebook fans, 41.2K Instagram fans, 46.3K Twitter followers), as well as newsletters.
 In using this content and distribution strategy, Rue La La consistently provides fans with non-promotional information of value – which helps consumers keep the brand top-of-mind for when they’re ready to make purchases.

-Mr Porter is a brand that’s often associated with best-in-class content marketing, and it continues to prove its leadership in the space.
+Mr Porter is a great example of a brand that’s associated with best-in-class content marketing that continues to prove its leadership in the space.

 At a time when brands are struggling to produce high-quality content that builds their brands and drives sales, Mr Porter has figured out a winning formula.
 With gorgeous photography and strong writing, Mr Porter’s Journal has the style and substance of a high-end men’s magazine.
 But within travel stories and interviews with A-list celebrities like John Legend, Mr Porter has subtly and seamlessly integrated a click-to-shop product experience – so those interested can learn about and purchase the clothing and products in the accompanying photography, and those who would rather just read can do so, uninterrupted.